jiviteshjain/wiki-search/README.md

 # wiki-search
-An indexing and search engine for English Wikipedia.
+An indexing and search engine for English and Hindi Wikipedia.

 ## Running the phase 1 code